-- A. Employees determined to be in violation of this Policy (IV.A through IV.E above) will be are subject to dismissal.
-At the discretion of the LIRR, employees in violation of IV.A through IV.D. above maybe offered a suspension of not less than six (6) months without pay; at the discretion of the LIRR, employees refusing to test, in violation of IV.E. above may, at the discretion of the Carrier, be offered a suspension of not less than nine (9) months without pay.
-A represented employee may be offered the opportunity to sign a Trial Waiver and a /Last Chance Agreement after a first violation of this Policy and will be dismissed after a second violation. - B. At the discretion of the LIRR, employees who are in violation of IV.A through IV.D. above (other than Locomotive Engineers, Conductors, or Candidates for Certification who test positive for alcohol at a level of 0.04 or greater, see V.D below) may be offered a Trial Waiver/Last Chance Agreement and suspension of not less than six (6) months without pay. - C. At the discretion of the LIRR, employees refusing to test in violation of IV.E. above may be offered a Trial Waiver/Last Chance Agreement and a suspension of not less than nine (9) months without pay. - D. At the discretion of the LIRR, pursuant to 49 CFR 240 and 242 (Qualification and Certification of Locomotive Engineers and Conductors, respectively), Locomotive Engineers, Conductors, or Candidates for Certification who test positive for alcohol at a level of 0.04 or greater may be offered a Trial Waiver/Last Chance Agreement and a suspension of not less than nine (9) months without pay.

-B.E.At the discretion of the LIRR, employees determined to have failed to report prescription medications and/or to report arrests/convictions, as required above (IV.F. and IV.G.) may at the discretion of the Carrier, also be subject to disciplinary action, up to and including dismissal, dependent on the circumstances involved.
+- A. Employees determined to be in violation of this Policy (IV.A through IV.E above) are subject to dismissal.
+A represented employee may be offered the opportunity to sign a Trial Waiver/Last Chance Agreement after a first violation of this Policy and will be dismissed after a second violation. - B. At the discretion of the LIRR, employees who are in violation of IV.A through IV.D. above (other than Locomotive Engineers, Conductors, or Candidates for Certification who test positive for alcohol at a level of 0.04 or greater, see V.D below) may be offered a Trial Waiver/Last Chance Agreement and suspension of not less than six (6) months without pay. - C. At the discretion of the LIRR, employees refusing to test in violation of IV.E. above may be offered a Trial Waiver/Last Chance Agreement and a suspension of not less than nine (9) months without pay. - D. At the discretion of the LIRR, pursuant to 49 CFR 240 and 242 (Qualification and Certification of Locomotive Engineers and Conductors, respectively), Locomotive Engineers, Conductors, or Candidates for Certification who test positive for alcohol at a level of 0.04 or greater may be offered a Trial Waiver/Last Chance Agreement and a suspension of not less than nine (9) months without pay. - E. At the discretion of the LIRR, employees determined to have failed to report prescription medications and/or to report arrests/convictions, as required above (IV.F. and IV.G.) may also be subject to disciplinary action, up to and including dismissal.